 Dr. Masino’s research background includes work in cell biology, genetics, and developmental biology.
 As an undergraduate at Texas A&M University, she studied chromosome rearrangements and their contribution to speciation.
 She completed her doctoral research detailing the genetics of early heart development at the University of Texas Southwestern Medical Center, then investigated cardiac stem cell biology at the University of Washington before joining the HT faculty in 2011.

-She currently teaches Human Anatomy and Physiology I/II, Introductory Biology, Environmental Biology, Molecular Immunology, and Laboratory Management.
+She currently teaches Human Anatomy and Physiology I/II, Introductory Biology, and Environmental Biology.
 She also serves as faculty advisor for JAMP (the Joint Admissions Medical Program) and the HT chapter of MAPS (Minority Pre-Medical Association).
 Dr. Masino co-advises the Golden Key International Honor Society with Dr. Bradley Rowland.